Research catalogue

 General-Purpose Versus Learning-Oriented AI: A Structured Cross-Source Synthesis

-A systematic synthesis of evidence on AI and learning, distinguishing between general-purpose AI tools and those specifically designed to support learning.
-Examines what the evidence actually supports about AI's role in education — and where the inferential gaps remain.
+A systematic synthesis distinguishing general-purpose AI tools from tools specifically designed to support learning, identifying what the evidence supports and where inferential gaps remain.

 2026 · Creativity